ablanco1950/RecognizeTrafficSign/README.md

 Observation:

 The results with images with distinct features as those downloaded from https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data are  worst and differ depending on the model was trained.

+For example testing the images in Test1 folder (attched in this project)

 Or if with  the same model with the number of epoch used.
 Therefore, it would be necessary to use a specific model for each signal or group of signals, which would complicate the treatment or, with an ignored treatment of the images so that they had the same features as those downloaded from https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data